notun/sanctioned/data/plexcoin_comp-pr2017-219.md

 BACKGROUND ON DIGITAL TOKENS OR COINS

 27. An ICQ is a fundraising event in which an entity offers participants a unique "coin"or"token"in exchange for consideration(often in the form ofcrypto or fiat currency).

-28. The tokens are issued on a"blockchain"or cryptographically secured ledger.'
+28. The tokens are issued on a "blockchain" or cryptographically secured ledger.'

 29. Generally, coins or tokens may entitle holders to certain rights related to a venture underlying the ICQ,such as rights to profits,shares ofassets,rights to use certain services provided by the issuer, and/or voting rights.
 These coins or tokens may also be listed on online platforms,often called virtual currency exchanges,and tradable for crypto or fiat currency.
 Often,the coins or tokens are immediately tradable.